ramosmedj13/AdvertisingService/README.md

 ### Contributing

-This game was created as a school project for Bloomtech Institute and is not currently accepting contributions.
+This was created as a school project for Bloomtech Institute and is not currently accepting contributions.